New: ScrapingBee CLI – powerful web scraping, from your command line Try it now

 • Text editor or IDE of your choice

-The image web scraper we’ll build can handle both static and dynamic content, making it suitable for complex websites that load images asynchronously.
-However, you’ll learn to pull images from website pages regardless of their complexity.
+The image web scraper we'll build can handle both static and dynamic content, making it suitable for complex websites that load images asynchronously.
+That means you'll learn how to scrape images from simple pages and more complex JavaScript-heavy sites with the same general workflow.

-Before diving into code, let’s understand how websites structure image content.
+Before writing any code, you need to understand how websites structure image content.
 Most images live inside <img> tags with several key attributes:

 • src: The primary image URL